ml-opensource/rest-api-server/README.md

 Laravel API Server
 ==================

-A RESTful framework for rapid API development.
+A framework for rapid REST API development.

 ### Installation
 1. Require the repository in your `composer.json`